Samuel Pole Phillips

-Samuel Pole Phillips (11 March 1819 – 13 June 1901) was a prominent Australian pastoralist and politician.
+Samuel Pole Phillips (11 March 1819 – 13 June 1901) was an Australian pastoralist and politician.

 Phillips was born in Culham in Oxfordshire and was educated for the Anglican ministry at Winchester College.

 Emigration to Australia

 He decided to emigrate to Australia and arrived in Western Australia aboard the Montreal in 1839.

 Business enterprises and public role in Western Australia

 He went into business with his relative, Edward Hamersley, and acquired land in the Toodyay Valley, where Phillips built his homestead named Culham.
 The land was acquired from Alfred Waylen, who had taken up large tracts in the area after it was explored by Robert Dale then opened up to pastoralists.
 After developing Culham for 12 years Phillips pioneered the area around the Irwin River and took up 20000 acre, which he stocked with cattle.
 He was later joined by Hamersley, Burges and Vigors forming a cattle stud business.
 When the partnership dissolved Phillips' share was composed of an 8000 acre estate and over 100000 acre of leaseholdings.

 Nominated to join the Legislative Council in June 1857 he later represented the Eastern Districts and remained until his retirement in 1872.